ingolemo/python-lenses/readme.md

 At their heart, lenses are really just souped-up getters and setters.
 If you have a getter and a setter for some data then you can turn those into a lens using the `getter_setter_` method.
-As an example here is a lens that focuses some text and interprets it as json data:
+Here is a lens that focuses some text and interprets it as json data:

 	>>> import json
 	>>> def setter(state, value):